jezzsantos/automate/docs/authoring.md

 - The `<PATTERNNAME>` is the name of the new pattern.
 The name can only contain alphanumerical characters and the `.` character.

-- The `--displayedas` is an optional parameter that defines how the pattern might be displayed in a user interface.
+- The `--displayedas` is optional metadata that defines how the pattern might be displayed in a user interface.

-- The `--describedas` is an optional parameter that defines how the pattern might be displayed in a user interface.
+- The `--describedas` is an optional metadata that defines how the pattern might be displayed in a user interface.

-This will create a new pattern, with a root element of the same name, and will set it as the "current" pattern for subsequent editing.
+> This will create a new pattern, with a root element of the same name, and will set it as the "current" pattern for subsequent editing.

 ### Switching patterns

 If you have multiple patterns going, you can switch between them using their name:

-`automate edit switch pattern "<PATTERNNAME>"`
+`automate edit switch "<PATTERNNAME>"`

 You can view all the patterns in your codebase: `automate list patterns`